telefonicaid/thinking-cities/docs/device_api.md

 **HTTP devices**

-For HTTP devices, in order to retrieve a pull command from IoT-UL Agent the device should make the following requets:
+For HTTP devices, in order to retrieve a pull command from IoTA-UL Agent the device should make the following requets:

 ```
 GET /iot/d?k=<apikey>&i=<deviceId>&getCmd=1
 Accept: application/json
 ```

-For IoT-JSON Agent is exactly the same just changing in the request the `/iot/d` by `/iot/json` and setting the correct apikey and deviceId.
+For IoTA-JSON Agent it is exactly the same just changing in the request the `/iot/d` by `/iot/json` and setting the correct apikey and deviceId.

 It can be also possible for a device to retrieve the commands from the IoT Agent when it sends and observation.
 It just be needed to include the `&getCmd=1` parameter in the observation request.
-In the following example a device sends an UL observation and retrieves the commands from the IoT-UL Agent.
+In the following example a device sends an UL observation and retrieves the commands from the IoTA-UL Agent.

 ```
 POST /iot/d?k=<apikey>&i=<deviceId>&getCmd=1